SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Tuples can also be used as parameter types and return types.

 ..
-QUESTION: is "reversed" the right name to use here? it's a backwards sort, not a reversed version of the original array
+QUESTION: is "reversed" the right name to use here? it's a backward sort, not a reversed version of the original array

-The example below shows a closure expression version of the ``backwards(_:_:)`` function from earlier:
+The example below shows a closure expression version of the ``backward(_:_:)`` function from earlier:

 .. testcode:: closureSyntax